 It adds some barebones styling for the comments and comment form, but you’ll again need to do a lot of work in Elementor Pro to make things look good:

-Notice how, as with the blog archive page, Hello does not add any post metadata for author, category, etc.
+Notice how, as with the blog archive page, Hello does not add featured image or any post metadata for author, category, etc.

 Astra, on the other hand, adds this metadata by default and also includes a fully-styled comments section: